halt-dos/wiki-base/docs/products/llb/rules/load_balancing.md

 ##### **Criteria**

 It specifies the other network-based conditions for load balancing.
-Users can select from many options to figure out any network flactuation in connectivity.
+Users can select from many options to figure out any network fluctuation in connectivity.
 Users can set their packet drop, jitter, latency, etc.